Nitincoolbro/Nitincoolbro/README.md

 - 👋 Hi, I’m @Nitincoolbro.
 - 👀 I’m interested in Anime, Anime art,Roblox, Among us and Minecraft.
-- 🌱 I’m currently learning stuff on github because i am new.
+- 🌱 I’m currently learning stuff on github because I am new.
--

 <!---
 Nitincoolbro/Nitincoolbro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.